wellcomecollection/platform/docs/rfcs/merger_architecture.md

 -   A green work made of two source records
 -   A blue work that is a single source record

-The relater will receive updates to this graph, one vertex at a time.
+The matcher will receive updates to this graph, one vertex at a time.
 When it receives an update, it needs to tell us:

 -   Any new works which have been created